saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 - wrap the result in a `PyResult`
 - add the function to the `#[pymodule]`

-The following code follows the above steps in that same order:
+The following code follows illustrates the above steps in the same order:

 ```rust
 use pyo3::prelude::*;